PolusAI/workflow-inference-compiler/README.md

 ## Documentation
 The documentation is available on [readthedocs](https://workflow-inference-compiler.readthedocs.io/en/latest/).

+## Need help?
+If you have any issues feel free to email me directly at jake.fennick at nih.gov

 ## Quick Start
 See the [installation guide](docs/installguide.md) for more details, but:
 ```